J. R. Jayewardene: Economy

 There was a complete turnaround in economic policy under him as the previous policies had led to economic stagnation.
 He opened the heavily state-controlled economy to market forces, which many credit with subsequent economic growth.
-He opened up the economy and introduced more liberal economic policies emphasizing private sector led development.
-Policies were changed to create an environment conducive to foreign and local investment, with the objective of promoting export led growth shifting from previous policies of import substitution.
-To facilitate export oriented enterprises and to administer Export Processing Zones the Greater Colombo Economic Commission was established.
+He opened up the economy and introduced more liberal economic policies emphasizing private sector-led development.
+Policies were changed to create an environment conducive to foreign and local investment, to promote export-led growth shifting from previous policies of import substitution.
+To facilitate export-oriented enterprises and to administer Export Processing Zones the Greater Colombo Economic Commission was established.
 Food subsidies were curtailed and targeted through a Food Stamps Scheme extended to the poor.
 The system of rice rationing was abolished.
 The Floor Price Scheme and the Fertilizer Subsidy Scheme were withdrawn.
 New welfare schemes, such as free school books and the Mahapola Scholarship Programme, were introduced.
 The rural credit programme expanded with the introduction of the New Comprehensive Rural Credit Scheme and several other medium and long-term credit schemes aimed at small farmers and the self-employed.

-He also launched large scale infrastructure development projects.
+He also launched large-scale infrastructure development projects.
 He launched an extensive housing development program to meet housing shortages in urban and rural areas.
 The Accelerated Mahaweli Programme built new reservoirs and large hydropower projects such as the Kotmale, Victoria, Randenigala, Rantembe and Ulhitiya.
 Several Trans Basin Canals were also built to divert water to the Dry Zone.